Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 It also has saved the `issuer` information such that Zoe can handle offers involving this `issuer` and ZCF can provide the `issuerRecord` synchronously on request.

-An `IssuerRecord` has three fields, each of which holds the namesake object associated with the `issuer` value of the record:
+An `IssuerRecord` has two fields, each of which holds the namesake object associated with the `issuer` value of the record:
-`issuerRecord.amountMath`, `issuerRecord.brand`, and `issuerRecord.issuer`)
+`issuerRecord.brand` and `issuerRecord.issuer`.

 ```js
 await zcf.saveIssuer(secondaryIssuer, keyword);